scottyschup/ruby-curriculum/w1d1/debugging/debugger.md

 take out financial debt.
 But the more debt you take out, the higher the payments in the form of your time.

+If you find yourself struggling with a tough bug in the midst of some poorly written code, admit that your debt has caught up with you, bite the bullet and refactor.

 ## Don't read the source

 We haven't found out what's wrong yet.
 You might be tempted to first look carefully at `prime?` and `primes`, try to reason through them, and spot the bug.
 You may be able to do this with my simple example.

 **Do not spend more than 1min doing this in real life**.
 Yes, many silly bugs can be spotted if you stare at the code, but many other